-244 E. It is unlawful for any person to knowingly possess any firearm as defined in § 18.2-308.2:2 245 within-40 100 feet of any building, or part thereof, used as a meeting place for the local electoral board 246 while the electoral board meets to ascertain the results of an election, unless such person is $\frac{1}{(a)}$ (i) any law-247 enforcement officer or any retired law-enforcement officer qualified pursuant to subsection C of § 18.2-248 308.016; (b) (ii) occupying his own private property that falls within 40 100 feet of a polling place; or (c) 249 (iii) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, 250 whose employment or performance of his duties occurs within 40 100 feet of any building, or part thereof, 251 used as a meeting place for the local electoral board while the electoral board meets to ascertain the results 252 of an election.
+E. It is unlawful for any person (i) to knowingly possess carry on or about his person any firearm as defined in § 18.2-308.2:2 and (ii) to knowingly do so within 40 100 feet of any building, or part thereof, used as a meeting place for the local electoral board while the electoral board meets to ascertain the results of an election, unless such person is (a) any law-enforcement officer or any retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (b) occupying his own private property that falls within 40 100 feet of a polling place; or (c) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 40 100 feet of any building, or part thereof, used as a meeting place for the local electoral board while the electoral board meets to ascertain the results of an election.